mattmccray/gumdrop/Notes.md

   - What would happen with conflicts, last one in wins?
 - Multiple data_dir too?
 - Refactor code to not use Gumdrop as a singleton (static really)
 - Add YamlDoc support for nodes?
+(Tilt compiler? or in Content)

 - `Gumdrop.mode` :build, :serve (other?)